mbfraga/dotfiles/eventd/README.md

 These are set in $XDG_CONFIG_HOME/i3/config

-Super+n            Show rofication_gui.py (to list history of notifications and act on them)
+Super+Shift+n            Show rofication_gui (to list history of notifications and act on them)

-Super+m            Close notification
+Super+n            Close notification

-Super+Shift+m      Close all notifications

 ## Colors